janelia-flyem/clio_toplevel/README.md

 	curl -X  DELETE -H "Content-Type: application/json"  --header "Authorization: Bearer $(gcloud auth print-identity-token)" https://us-east4-flyem-private.cloudfunctions.net/clio_toplevel/annotations/mb20?x=50\&y=30\&z=50

+### Saved Searches

+Saved searches are stored in a dictionary where the key is a unique x_y_z string and the value is whatever dictionary payload that is provided by the application.
+Saved searches are unique per dataset.
+Saved searches  retrieval returns every search, so this is not designed for 10s of thousands of saved searches  In the example below, "mb20" is the name of the dataset.

+Post saved search (only one at a time, will overwrite pre-existing):

+	% curl -X  POST -H "Content-Type: application/json"  --header "Authorization: Bearer $(gcloud auth print-identity-token)" https://us-east4-flyem-private.cloudfunctions.net/clio_toplevel/savedsearches/mb20?x=50\&y=30\&z=50 -d '{"foo": "bar"}'

+Get saved searches:

+	% curl -X GET -H "Content-Type: application/json"  --header "Authorization: Bearer $(gcloud auth print-identity-token)" https://us-east4-flyem-private.cloudfunctions.net/clio_toplevel/savedsearches/mb20

+Delete saved search (only one at a time):

+	curl -X  DELETE -H "Content-Type: application/json"  --header "Authorization: Bearer $(gcloud auth print-identity-token)" https://us-east4-flyem-private.cloudfunctions.net/clio_toplevel/savedsearches/mb20?x=50\&y=30\&z=50

 ### Atlas

 The "atlas" endpoint is very similar to annotations but it meant for special mark-ups which can be used